mitsuhiko/flask-oauth/docs/index.rst

 We store the token and the associated secret in the session so that the tokengetter can return it.
 Additionally we also store the Twitter username that was sent back to us so that we can later display it to the user.
-In larger applications it is recommended to store sattelite information in a database instead to ease debugging and more easily handle additional information associated with the user.
+In larger applications it is recommended to store satellite information in a database instead to ease debugging and more easily handle additional information associated with the user.